What’s new at HeartCount: Semiannual report

 To see all data about metrics, engagement categories, and dimensions, select the Semiannual report from the menu at the top.

 In the report, you can see the chart that presents how much time employees felt good at work in the last six months compared to the previous period.
-Excellent results are colored green, satisfactory results are colored orange, and unsatisfactory results are colored red.
+Excellent results are coloured green, satisfactory results are coloured orange, and unsatisfactory results are coloured red.

 It’s crucial that employees share their opinions often to gather more relevant feedback and gain real-time insights into employee satisfaction.
 However, employees don’t always want to participate in providing feedback.